OrelMagori/react-native-chat-application/README.md

 ## Usage

-1. Start the Metro server with the following command:
+1. Start the project with the following command:

 2. Connect a physical device or start an emulator/simulator.

-3. Run the following command to launch the app on your device or emulator:
+3. Use the Expo app (available on [iOS](https://apps.apple.com/us/app/expo-go/id982107779) and [Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US)) to scan the QR code displayed in the terminal or in the browser Metro Bundler interface.

-4. The app will open on your device/emulator, displaying a map interface.
+4. The app will open on your device/emulator, displaying a chat interface and a map.

-5. You can interact with the map by zooming in/out, panning, and tapping on markers or other interactive elements.
+5. You can use the chat functionality to send and receive messages with other users.

+6. The map allows you to explore different locations, view markers, and interact with various map features.